samdoran/konflux-consoledot-frontend-build/README.md

           - name: pathInRepo
             value: tasks/create-frontend-dockerfile/create-frontend-dockerfile.yaml
 ```
-- Make sure to update the `runAfter` attribute of the `build-container` task to run after this task and `prefetch-dependencies`.
+- Make sure to update the `runAfter` attribute of the `build-container` task to run after this task and `prefetch-dependencies`, and not after `clone-repository` as it was set up.
-- The `is-pr` parameter must be set to `"true"` in the PR pipeline and to `"false"` in the push pipeline.

 ## How to use the tests